astropy/astropy-APEs/APE_Bayesian_modeling.rst

 Abstract
 --------

-Enhance ``astropy.modeling`` to support general probabilistic techniques in addition to the currently supported fequentist philosophy.
-This includes fully supporting priors as part of the model, fitting using a more general Bayesian-compatible approach to the objective function (i.e., prior times likelihood), and adding support for sampling techniques to ``fitting``.
+We propose to enhance ``astropy.modeling`` to support general probabilistic techniques in addition to the currently supported fequentist philosophy.
+This would include fully supporting priors as part of the model, fitting using a more general Bayesian-compatible approach to the objective function (i.e., prior times likelihood), and adding support for sampling techniques to ``fitting``.